Violence rages in New Caledonia as France rushes emergency reinforcements to its Pacific territory

 The emergency powers enable French and local authorities on the archipelago to tackle unrest, namely by authorizing the house detention for people deemed a threat to public order and expanding powers to conduct searches, seize weapons and restrict movements, with possible jail time for violators.

-The Pacific island east of Australia, home to about 270,000 people, is known to tourists for its UNESCO World Heritage atolls and reefs.
-But tensions have simmered for decades between the Indigenous Kanaks seeking independence and colonizers’ descendants who want it to remain part of France.
+The Pacific island east of Australia, home to about 270,000 people and 10 time zones ahead of Paris, is known to tourists for its UNESCO World Heritage atolls and reefs.
+Tensions have simmered for decades between the Indigenous Kanaks seeking independence and colonizers’ descendants who want it to remain part of France.

-People of European descent in New Caledonia, which has long served as France's prison colony, distinguish between descendants of colonizers and descendants of the many prisoners sent to the territory by force.
+People of European descent in New Caledonia, which has long served as France's prison colony and now has a French military base, distinguish between descendants of colonizers and descendants of the many prisoners sent to the territory by force.

+This week’s unrest erupted as the French legislature in Paris debated amending the French constitution to make changes to voter lists in New Caledonia.
+The National Assembly on Wednesday approved a bill that will, among other changes, allow residents who have lived in New Caledonia for 10 years to cast ballots in provincial elections.

+Opponents say the measure will benefit pro-France politicians in New Caledonia and further marginalize the Kanaks who had suffered from strict segregation policies and widespread discrimination.

 New Caledonia became French in 1853 under Emperor Napoleon III, Napoleon’s nephew and heir.
 It became an overseas territory after World War II, with French citizenship granted to all Kanaks in 1957.
 The island now hosts a French military base.